 When picking a wig, most base their decision on the type of hair fiber.
 You can choose from human or synthetic hair.

-- Human Hair: This hair type gives the most natural look and feel, along with the most styling versatility.
+- Human Hair: This hair type gives the most natural look and feels, along with the most styling versatility.
 This type of hair also requires more styling and care.

 - Virgin Hair: This is the highest quality human hair available.
 This hair is all from a single donor.
 This hair hasn’t been dyed, permed, or bleached.
 This helps cut down on tangles and can last over a year with proper care.